 Assistance for Apprentices/Trainees with a Disability

-The Australian Government may provide assistance to employers of apprentices/trainees with a disability, including the Disabled Australian Apprenticeships Wage Support programme, Tutorial Assistance, Mentor/Interpreter Assistance.
+The Australian Government may provide assistance to employers of apprentices/trainees with a disability, including the Disabled Australian Apprenticeships Wage Support program, Tutorial Assistance, Mentor/Interpreter Assistance.
 Workplace modifications may be available for disabled apprentices and trainees.
 If applying for assistance you will need to complete an Application Form and an Occupational Assessment Form.

 Living Away from Home Allowance